BhagyasriUddandam/BikePred/Report.md

 Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project
 ![Model Training Score](plot2.png)

+#Summary
+In summary, I used the first lesson's lessons to my project.
+I used AutoGluon to train a model that predicts how many bikes would be leased in a given hour.
+I originally submitted the proposal with no analysis or feature engineering.
+The model performed miserably.
+I was able to enhance the model by adding new features and adjusting the hyperparameters.
+I managed to minimize the inaccuracy from 1.80 to 0.49.